sportsdunia logo

 Nottingham Forest

 Chris Wood (who remains at the club) did the job for every Forest penalty last season, with 100% conversion.
 The Forest striker was a mainstay last season when it comes to FPL forwards, with his consistency.
-Morgan Gibbs-White has previously filled in, but it may not be a possibility now with his rumored move to Tottenham.
+Morgan Gibbs-White, with the new signing of Nottingham Forest, Igor Jesus.

 Tottenham Hotspur